-6.2.10 Private key destruction method
+6.2.10 Method of destroying private key

 Before the keys are destroyed, a revocation of the certificate of the public key associated with them is issued.

 Devices that have any part of the private keys belonging to the Hierarchy CAs are destroyed or restarted at a low level.
 The steps described in the cryptographic device administrator's manual are followed to eliminate them.